FY 2015

 Implementation Report

-In the first part, "Special Lecture," Prof. Tsuchimochi of the Center for Higher Education Development, Teikyo University, suggested that it is effective to acquire sufficient basic knowledge in advance and then incorporate AL in points for a short period of time, rather than introducing AL formally, and that subsequent reflection (reflection) is particularly important.
-In addition, regarding the evaluation of AL, which many of you have cited as an issue, quantitative evaluation is difficult and qualitative evaluation is necessary, and I learned that learning portfolios are effective as a method.
-In addition, the ICE model and the conjugation of ICE verbs introduced will be very helpful in the future of high school education.
+In the first part of the lecture, “Special Lecture,” Prof. Domochi of the Center for Higher Education Development, Teikyo University, suggested that it is effective to acquire sufficient basic knowledge in advance and then incorporate AL in a short period of time, rather than formally introducing AL, and that subsequent reflection is particularly important.
+In addition, regarding the evaluation of AL, which is cited as an issue by many people, quantitative evaluation is difficult and qualitative evaluation is required, and we learned that the learning portfolio is an effective method.
+In addition, the ICE model and the use of ICE verbs introduced will be of great use in high school education in the future.

 kodai_1